Frequently Asked Questions

 - Conductors receive a group seminar with each conductor.

-- Instrumentalists receive one 55 minute lesson per week with their respective instrumental faculty member.
+- Instrumentalists and singers receive one lesson per week with their respective instrumental faculty member.
+Studio classes TBA each summer.

 I was accepted as an instrumentalist or member of the choir, but I'm also a composer.
 May I pay to take lessons with composition faculty members?

-Unfortunately, we cannot allow instrumentalists to take lessons with composition faculty members.
+Unfortunately, we cannot allow performers to take lessons with composition faculty members.
+However, performer participants may attend any composition lectures, seminars, etc. if they are free, but not take compostion lessons.

 I was accepted as a composer or conductor.
-May I perform in the ad-hoc concerts?
+May I perform in the chamber concerts or the orchestra?

 Is it possible to apply in two or more different areas (composer and performer, performer and conductor, instrumentalist and singer, etc.)?